Signaling (telecommunications): Line versus register signaling

 Line signaling is concerned with conveying information on the state of the line or channel, such as on-hook, off-hook (answer supervision and disconnect supervision, together referred to as supervision), ringing, and hook flash.
-In the middle 20th century, supervision signals on long-distance trunks in North America were primarily inband, for example at 2600 Hz, necessitating a notch filter to prevent interference.
-Late in the century, all supervisory signals had been moved out of band.
-With the advent of digital trunks, supervision signals are carried by robbed bits or other bits in the E1-carrier dedicated to signaling.

 Register signaling is concerned with conveying addressing information, such as the calling and/or called telephone number.
 In the early days of telephony, with operator handling calls, the addressing formation is by voice as "Operator, connect me to Mr. Smith please".
 In the first half of the 20th century, addressing formation is done by using a rotary dial, which rapidly breaks the line current into pulses, with the number of pulses conveying the address.
 Finally, starting in the second half of the century, address signaling is by DTMF.

 Channel-associated versus common-channel signaling

 Channel-associated signaling (CAS) employs a signaling channel that is dedicated to a specific bearer channel.

 Common-channel signaling (CCS) employs a signaling channel which conveys signaling information relating to multiple bearer channels.
 These bearer channels, therefore, have their signaling channel in common.